Holy Week

 Good Friday we reflect upon the seven last words of Jesus from the cross and remember the love of God that was demonstrated for us by Christ’s sacrifice.

-Join us as we celebrate Easter the highest Feast Day of the year as we rejoice in Christ’ victory over death, hell, and the devil and the life He now brings to all those in Christ!
+Easter is the highest Feast Day of the year as we celebrate Christ’ victory over death, hell, and the devil and the life He now brings to all those in Christ!

 Have pancake/waffle breakfast on Palm Sunday.